A HELPFUL GUIDE TO THE MINIMALIST LIFESTYLE

 The key to enjoying the benefits of a Minimalist lifestyle is to find a way of incorporating the values and principles of Minimalism into your life in slow, steady steps.
 Throwing everything out, without understanding why, just won’t work in the long term.

 Many Minimalists start out with decluttering their homes.
-Decluttering is a useful way of clearing the clutter, creating a bit of time and space so you can lean into your next steps.
+Decluttering is a useful way of clearing the clutter, creating time and space so you can lean into your next steps.
 It’s where you can see and feel the benefits of living with less.

 From there, it’s a question of evaluating your life.
 Consider what’s important to you and what’s just getting in the way of that and then deal with it.
-This could be what’s in your schedule, where you spend your money, what you cook for dinner.
+This could be what’s in your schedule, your shopping habits, what you cook for dinner.
 It’s about changing your habits and being mindful of the decisions you make on a daily basis and where they lead.

 Decluttering is an important first step to becoming Minimalist and the easiest way of seeing the greatest impact in a short space of time.
 But as we’ve looked at, there’s so much more to Minimalism than decluttering your home.
 Thinking of it another way sometimes helps.
 It’s possible to declutter without being a Minimalist but it’s not possible to be a Minimalist without decluttering.